-1. Ensuring participants are reimbursed appropriately in the trial - think about what is "reasonable" or "adequate" or "as deemed necessary."
+Ensuring participants are reimbursed appropriately in the trial - think about what is "reasonable" or "adequate" or "as deemed necessary."
 This may vary between trials.
-It is important to have these
+It is important to have these discussions in the feasibility stage with the sponsor and to ensure the appropriate approvals are obtained for any of the reimbursement options outlined in this section.

-- The NHMRC has finalised the Guide to Payment for Participants in Research, one of the series of guides accompanying the Code of Conduct. - This document is designed to provide information for researchers and reviewers of research to assist in decision-making about when payment of participants in research is ethically acceptable. - The payment models and options presented in this document are intended to reflect what may be reasonable and justifiable in the context of a specific research project, not what is required or expected.
+- The NHMRC has finalised the Guide to Payment for Participants in Research, one of the series of guides accompanying the Code of Conduct. - This document provides information for researchers and reviewers of research to assist in decision-making about when payment of participants in research is ethically acceptable. - The payment models and options presented are intended to reflect what may be reasonable and justifiable in the context of a specific research project, not what is required or expected.
 It remains the remit of Human Research Ethics Committees (HRECs) and other ethics review bodies to determine whether, for each research project, payment is ethically appropriate and, if so, whether the type/s and amount/s of payment proposed are optimal or acceptable. - The information in this document is not intended to replace or override guidance provided in the National Statement and should be understood as providing additional information to assist those designing and reviewing human research. - 2.
-Negotiate at your own institution level to get a benefit for participants (e.g. free parking, meals) - 3.
-Consider providing reimbursement of travel costs (for KM travelled, or public transport)
+Negotiate at your own institution level to get a benefit for participants (e.g. free parking, meals). - 3.
+Consider providing reimbursement of travel costs (for KM travelled, or public transport).

 - Australian Tax Office Car Expenses cents/kilometre - 4.
-Consider providing meal allowances if participants have to come in fasting or are in for >4 hours - 5.
+Consider providing meal allowances if participants have to come in fasting or are in for >4 hours. - 5.
 Consider whether participants should be reimbursed for their time, particularly for long visits.
 Need to consider Ethics implications so as not to be seen as incentivising participants to participate in the trial.
-Consider using minimum wage (or less)
+Consider using minimum wage (or less).

-• Payments to Participants in Research - Human Research Ethics Office, Curtain University
+Payments to Participants in Research - Human Research Ethics Office, Curtain University